- What is the Management Console?

 This feature is only available for paid sites.

-Here's how the feature works: Let's say the alternate domain alias you've selected is www.alternatedo
+Here's how alternate domain aliasing works: Let's say the alternate domain alias you've selected is www.alternatedo

 Sounds a lot like a custom domain name, right?
 Well, there is one main difference: an alternate domain alias simply redirects all incoming traffic to your Dozuki site.
-So, instead of the alternate domain alias appearing in the URL, users will simply see the default Dozuki URL (or your custom domain name if enabled—see above).
+So, instead of the alternate domain alias appearing in the URL, users will see the either the default Dozuki URL or your custom domain name (if enabled).

-This feature is particularly helpful it you want to want to pipe all the traffic from several different URL's onto your Dozuki site.
+This feature is particularly helpful if you want to want to pipe all the traffic from several different URL's onto your Dozuki site.

 Include a link to your online store on every page by entering its URL here.
 A link to "store" will show up at the header of each page.